chi-rb/chi-cloud/README.md

 ```
 Right now we are not able to connects into remote providers to wipe all the remote resources, but we're working towards making this possible in the future.

-## What are environments and how to manage them?
+## What are environments and how to use them?

 Environments are closely tight to `RAILS_ENV`, you should have one per each Rails environment to be able to switch between them.